Air France under pressure as old guard return

 PARIS Air France-KLM (AIRF.PA) came under pressure on Tuesday from investors and unions for delaying restructuring moves and bringing back a former leader to try and haul Europe's largest airline by revenues back to profit.

-At 1023 GMT Air France-KLM shares were down 3.8 percent at 5.39 euros.
+At 11:23 p.m.
+Air France-KLM shares were down 3.8 percent at 5.39 euros (4.69 pounds).
 French blue chips as a whole were down almost 2 percent after ratings Moody's issued a warning on France's rating outlook.

 Jean-Cyril Spinetta will remain as chairman and resume his previous role as chief executive, replacing Pierre-Henri Gourgeon who resigned after 34 stormy months overshadowed by Europe's debt crisis and the 2009 Rio-Paris plane crash.